Mayor's Problem Properties Unit

-Mayor Gary Christenson formed the Problem Properties Unit (“PPU”) to address the nuisance properties in our neighborhoods, including illegal rooming houses; vacant and abandoned properties; and, properties with a history of public safety complaints and code violations.
-The Mayor chairs the PPU and it consists of a Malden resident, the City Controller, Compliance Officers, and representatives from the City Council, Fire and Police Departments, Board of Health, Building Department, Legal Department and the Malden Redevelopment Authority.
+Mayor Gary Christenson formed the Problem Properties Unit (PPU) to address the nuisance properties in our neighborhoods, including illegal rooming houses, vacant and abandoned properties, and properties with a history of public safety complaints and code violations.
+The Mayor chairs the PPU and it consists of:

 If a property owner fails to cooperate or if the situation is urgent and warrants immediate attention then fines may be issued, the City may take the appropriate steps to intervene and correct the problem or the matter may be referred to the Legal Department.
-After all other avenues have been exhausted and for egregious properties that have a long history of violations and complaints, the Unit may utilize M.G.L.c.
-111, section 127I which provides the mechanism for housing receivership.
+After all other avenues have been exhausted and for egregious properties that have a long history of violations and complaints, the Unit may utilize Massachusetts General Law Chapter 111, Section 127I, which provides the mechanism for housing receivership.
 Since the Unit’s inception in February 2012, there have been significant results in terms of cleaning up properties and improving the quality of life in the City’s neighborhoods.